-- Internet Explorer 11 - Microsoft Edge (Build 38)
+- Internet Explorer 11 - Microsoft Edge (Build41 or later)

 WebAdmin will work with other browsers, such as Firefox and Chrome, however, the look and feel may be slightly different.

 Configure your browser to allow cookies and pop-up requests from the server on which FUJITSU Enterprise Postgres is installed.